apache/skywalking-banyandb/docs/concept/data-model.md

 Tags in `group_by_tag_names` are used as dimensions.
 These tags can be searched (only equality is supported) in the query phase.
 Tags do not exist in `group_by_tag_names` will be dropped in the pre-calculating phase.

 `counters_number` denotes the number of entity cardinality.
-As the example shows, calculating the Top 100 among 10 thousand is easier than among 10 million.
+As the above example shows, calculating the Top 100 among 10 thousands is easier than among 10 millions.

 `lru_size` is a late data optimizing flag.
 The higher the number, the more late data, but the more memory space is consumed.